deanebarker/Denina-Sharp/README.md

 Variables are volatile -- writing to the same variable multiple times simply resets the value each time.

-Trying to retrieve a variable before it exists will result in an error.
-To initialize variables to avoid this, use InitVar:
+Attempting to retrieve a variable before it exists will result in an error.
+Initialize variables to avoid this using InitVar:

     InitVar $myVar $myOtherVar

+This sets both $myVar and $myOtherVar to empty strings.

 To manually set a variable value, use SetVar.

     SetVar $name Deane

-This sets the value of $name to "Deane."
+This sets the value of $name to "Deane".

-## Extending Filters
+## Writing Filters

 Filters are pluggable.
 Simply write a static class and method, like this: